From Porch to Paper: Local Businesses Using Cards to Support Neighbors

 Reaching Out: Cards for Every Occasion

-Consider a local florist using cards to enhance their services.
-Sending a valentine card reminder to past customers or including a handwritten thank you card with every flower delivery adds a special touch that sets them apart from larger, impersonal online retailers.
-A car repair shop could send a holiday card with a discount on winter services.
-Even professional services like accounting firms or law offices are utilizing cards to maintain client relationships, sending anniversary card greetings or retirement card wishes to their long-term clients.
+Think about a florist using cards.
+Sending a valentine card reminder or a handwritten thank you card with flowers?
+That's a nice touch that makes them different.
+A car shop could send a holiday card with a discount for winter.
+Even stuffy offices like accountants or lawyers are using cards.
+Sending anniversary card or retirement card wishes to clients.
+It's all about staying connected.

 More Than Just Marketing: Building Community Through Cards